-Today, the National Zoological Park’s two facilities—the National Zoo itself sits on 163 acres in Rock Creek Park in Washington, D.C. and the Smithsonian Conservation Biology Institute is in nearby Front Royal, Virginia—are home to an astounding 1,800 animals representing 300 species.
+Today, the National Zoological Park’s two facilities—the National Zoo itself sits on 163 acres in Rock Creek Park in Washington, DC and the Smithsonian Conservation Biology Institute is in nearby Front Royal, Virginia—are home to an astounding 1,800 animals representing 300 species.
 Here’s what makes the zoo not only a fun place to visit but an important part of research and conservation work in the United States and around the world.

 This exhibit is also innovative because it is a mixed-species exhibit, one of several found around the zoo.
 The cheetahs are housed with animals found in their native African habitat.
-You’ll find zebras, maned wolves, oryxes, hornbills, vultures, and a number of other species within this exhibit, which helps researchers and visitors observe how these animals interact in the wild.
+You’ll find zebras, maned wolves, oryxes, hornbills, vultures, and several other species within this exhibit, which helps researchers and visitors observe how these animals interact in the wild.
 Recreating natural conditions for animals in human care as much as possible is an important part of keeping them healthy.

 Elephant Trails—Not Just an Exhibit